wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-pubsub.rst

 credentials_file
 ^^^^^^^^^^^^^^^^

 Path to the Google Cloud credentials file.
-It can be absolute or relative to ``WAZUH_HOME``.
+It can be absolute path or relative to ``WAZUH_HOME``.

 +--------------------+--------------------------------+
 | **Default value**  | n/a                            |